ResearchComputing/Documentation/docs/software/matlab.md

 might be other reasons you would like to work interactively with Matlab.

-The second way to run Matlab on RC resources through a batch job.
+The second way to run Matlab on RC resources is through a batch job.
 This allows the job to run in the background when resources become available.
 You may choose to use this method if you have a large job that may wait in the queue for awhile, or if you are not